Japan charges Americans with helping Ghosn flee, jump bail - WTMJ

 He jumped bail and escaped to Lebanon in December 2019.
 Ghosn says he is innocent.
 Japan has put Ghosn on Interpol’s wanted list, but Lebanon has no extradition treaty with Japan.

+Yamamoto said Japan was still determined to see Ghosn put on trial.

-Michael Taylor, with the help of another man, George-Antoine Zayek, hid Ghosn in a large black box supposedly containing audio equipment, according to the authorities.
+Michael Taylor, 60, with the help of another man, George-Antoine Zayek, hid Ghosn in a large black box supposedly containing audio equipment, although they knew Ghosn was not allowed to leave the country while awaiting trial, according to the prosecutors.

 The box passed through airport security in Osaka, central Japan, and was loaded onto a private jet that flew Ghosn to Turkey.

-Peter Taylor is accused of meeting with Ghosn and helping his father carry out the escape.
+Peter Taylor, 28, is accused of meeting with Ghosn and helping his father carry out the escape.
 Authorities say the Taylors were paid at least $1.3 million.

-The Taylors’ lawyers in the U.S. fought the extradition, saying they may be treated unfairly in Japan and subjected to “mental and physical torture.”
+The Taylors’ lawyers in the U.S. fought the extradition, saying they might be treated unfairly in Japan and subjected to “mental and physical torture.”

 They also argued that jumping bail is not a crime under Japanese law.
 That is technically accurate, but most people who escape are easily caught in Japan.